 First, your response to feedback cannot be abusive or inappropriate.
 As we discussed previously, getting into a name-calling match with a dissatisfied customer is never a good idea, and it can land you in hot water.
 Just don’t do it.

 Second, you can’t purchase reviews or offer incentives to buyers who provide feedback.
 It’s easy enough to do.
 Anyone can leave a review for your products, even if they’ve never actually made a purchase.
 But Amazon really doesn’t like this practice, and it’s usually easy for shoppers to identify reviews that were written by someone with no first-hand knowledge of the product.

 Third, don’t review your own products or those of your competitors.
 You also can’t manipulate the “Helpful,” “Not Helpful” or “Report Abuse” functions on Amazon.
 That’s not to say you can’t use the “Report Abuse” function if the review truly violates Amazon’s Community Guidelines.
 But you can’t use it just because you don’t like a review.

 Selling on Amazon can be a lucrative endeavor, but you must take steps to manage your company’s online reputation.
-ShippingEasy’s Amazon Seller Suite makes Amazon Feedback Management convenient to not only solicit reviews but to monitor reviews and respond to them from the same platform you ship in.
+ShippingEasy’s Amazon Seller Suite makes Amazon Feedback Management convenient to solicit reviews the right way.
 Want a demo of how it all works?
 Click below and select a time that works for you!